MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Extensibility.DiscoverTryBuy.Py.ServerDrivenNotification

-During user using Python in Excel.
-They may receive notification based on their license status, usage.
-Those notification should be displayed as business bar.
+When using Python in Excel, the user may receive a notification based on their license status or usage.
+The notification should be displayed as a business bar.
 When such notification is displayed, this event will be triggered.
-This event is used to ensure that Python in Excel licensing notification is performing as expected.
+This event is used to ensure that the Python in Excel licensing notification is performing as expected.

 The following fields are collected: